About the lab

 - surface mount technology placement and soldering machines

 In the Warman Design and Build Competition, mechanical and mechatronic engineering students work together to develop a mechatronic platform/robot to navigate a course.
 This type of simulated real-world problem provides students with an understanding of undertaking projects, working in a team and time management, and aligns with our project-oriented design-based learning approach.

 Our partners become valued members of the wider Deakin engineering family, not just our school.
 Opportunities to partner with us include work-integrated learning and industry-based learning and placements, student projects, and commercial research projects and services.

 Deakin offers the following study and research options:

 - Undergraduate students can study the Bachelor of Mechatronics Engineering (Honours).

-- Postgraduate students can study through our Master of Engineering specialising in mechatronics engineering, or Master of Engineering (Professional) specialising in mechatronics and control engineering.
+- Postgraduate students can study through our Master of Engineering (Professional) specialising in mechatronics and control engineering.

-- Research studies can be undertaken through our Master of Engineering and Doctor of Philosophy (PhD) higher degree by research degrees.
+- Research studies can be undertaken through our Doctor of Philosophy (PhD) higher degree by research degrees.